Astuceman/Daz-Iray-Shaders-and-Lights/README.md

   - The name of the render need to have the same name of the shader.
   - When you post a shader with "Emission color" (light) you need to render it without light from camera (Choose "Explore camera" then clic on "Headlamp" then "Headlamp Mode" choose "Off") and light from scene (Open "Render settings" then clic on "Environment" and choose "Scene Only" in "Environment Mode").

-`Lights`                Lights .DUF (uncompressed) files + icon.
+`Light Presets/DISL`                Lights .DUF (uncompressed) files + icon.

   - Render of ball scene to see how the shader look.
   - The same rules apply as before.

-`Stress-test`           Test scene to figure out if your shader work in every situations.
+`Scenes/Stress-test`           Test scene to figure out if your shader work in every situations.

   - The scene inside the folder are for test purpose ,use this to try your shader in different lighthning and situations.

-`Textures`              Use this textures with shaders or as a standalone.
+`Runtime/Textures/DISL`              Use this textures with shaders or as a standalone.

   - You need to create this textures by yourself or have the permission of the author.
   - The best value is a picture with 5000x5000 px and in PNG format.